felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+#### Location Search

-The locationSearch method hits the location API and throws `LocationIdRequestFailiure` errors as applicable.
+The `locationSearch` method hits the location API and throws `LocationIdRequestFailiure` errors as applicable.
 The completed method looks as follows:

 ```dart
 /// Finds a [Location] `/api/location/search/?query=(query)`.